-The Faculty's Director of Professional Development is Dr Pui Him Ip (email).
-With the help of the Graduate Training Representative, Dr Pui Ip organizes a regular programme of training in subject-specific and transferable skills.
+The Faculty's Director of Professional Development will be Dr Brendan Harris (brendan.harris@theology.ox.ac.uk).
+With the help of the Graduate Training Representative, the Director of Professional Development organizes a regular programme of training in subject-specific and transferable skills.